 Second Grader’s Starter Portfolio Performance Backtest vs. the S&P 500

-Compared to the S&P 500 index, the Second Grader’s Starter Portfolio has delivered lower general and risk-adjusted returns (Sharpe), with volatility only slightly lower than the S&P 500.
+Compared to the S&P 500 index, the Second Grader’s Starter Portfolio has delivered lower general and risk-adjusted returns (Sharpe, Sortino), with volatility only slightly lower than the S&P 500.
 This makes sense, as small-cap stocks and international stocks have suffered in recent years.

 I actually like the portfolio’s allocation to international stocks, providing a diversification benefit.
 Where I disagree with the Second Grader’s Starter Portfolio is the prescription for a total bond market fund, because of the premise of the portfolio being for a young, new investor.